aucad/aml-networks/data/readme.md

 Preprocessed (small) datasets, ready for experiments.

+To evaluate additional data sources, make sure the input data is fully numeric and in csv format.
+Use these existing data sets as examples.

 | Dataset  | Origin                            | Sampled |  Rows | Benign | Malicious |
 |:---------|:----------------------------------|:-------:|------:|-------:|----------:|
 | CTU-1-1  | IoT-23 > CTU-Malware-Capture-1-1  |   ✔️    | 10000 |   50 % |      50 % |